mtgjson/mtgjson-website/docs/data-models/card-token/index.md

       content: Card (Token)
   - - meta
     - name: description
-      content: The Card (Token) Data Model describes the properties of a single token card.
+      content: The Card (Token) Data Model describes the properties of a single token card found in a Set.
   - - meta
     - property: og:description
-      content: The Card (Token) Data Model describes the properties of a single token card.
+      content: The Card (Token) Data Model describes the properties of a single token card found in a Set.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, card, card token